 Beyond these, your company should also look to:

 Examples of Contact Center Efficiency Let’s look to two metrics we’ve already discussed: talk time and handle time.

 Talk Time: Using CallMiner Eureka, one organization updated its call routing and as a result, effectively reduced talk time by 82 seconds per call.
 Even better, when call volumes increased the following year, the organization’s contact center agents were able to handle a 12% increase in calls.

-Handle Time: Another company leveraged CallMiner Eureka to identify a problem with long silence blocks during their billing calls; the blocks occurred every time agents waited for the billing system to respond to voice prompts.
+Handle Time: Another company leveraged CallMiner Eureka to identify a problem with long silence blocks during their patient billing calls; the blocks occurred every time agents waited for the billing system to respond to voice prompts.
 As a result, the company was able to hand off the problem to their IT team, who tweaked the billing system, and literally overnight reduced the company’s average handle time by 11 seconds.

 Benefits of Contact Center Efficiency Happy customers are, unquestionably, the most important factor in a successful business.
 And yet, for most businesses, customers are not automatically happy; there will always be questions, problem-solving, and other customer service issues to handle.